Doula vs. Midwife: What's the Difference? - Baby Chick

 Midwives

-A midwife is a care provider that replaces the care that you would receive from an OB/GYN.
+A midwife is a care provider who replaces the care that you would receive from an OB/GYN.
 They do prenatal visits with you, check the baby’s heart rate and growth, ensure everything is progressing well, and more.
 (Learn more about the difference between a midwife vs. an OB/GYN.)
 So if you are healthy, have a healthy pregnancy, and are low-risk, you can receive medical care from a midwife.

 Many people still don’t understand that you can have a midwife as your care provider for a hospital birth (if your hospital has a midwifery practice there), a home birth, or a birth center birth.
 They aren’t only supporting women at home births.
 They can support women wherever they decide to give birth.